xs1c/GLSurv/README.md

 A genomics-guided prompt framework to explore complementary information between unpaired MRI and genomic data;

-A Frequency-Aware Tetra-Orientated Mamba (FTM) to capture correlations between frequency and spatial features in MRI;
+Frequency-Aware Tetra-Orientated Mamba (FTMamba) to capture correlations between frequency and spatial features in MRI;

 Event-Conditional with Genomics-Guided Censor Modeling (EGCM) module to filter reliable censored data and assign genomics-guided survival time, increasing the effective proportion of censored samples.